multitudes/Python_am_Freitag/README.md

 ## Installation

-Installation python 3.8, PyCharm IDE
+Installation python 3.8, PyCharm IDE.
 Intro in the Python console, IDLE, PyCharm IDE.
-Python basics: print hello world, work with variables, numbers (int, floats), strings , lists, tuples, dictionaries, loops (while, for ), functions,  read and write files to disks,  catch errors, import (internal and external packages), pip package manager, classes and objects, regex, internet sockets
+Python basics: print hello world, work with variables, numbers (int, floats), strings , lists, tuples, dictionaries, loops (while, for ), functions,  read and write files to disks,  catch errors, import (internal and external packages), pip package manager, classes and objects, regex, internet sockets.
 Indentation is important.
 Indented 4 spaces

 <h2 id="Hello">Hello World</h2>

-Make a new file called hello.py and run it in terminal and in pycharm.. and in interpreter
+Make a new file called hello.py and run it in terminal and in pycharm.. and in interpreter.
 ```python
 print("hello, world”)

 ```
 “Hello World” is a constant or a string literal.
 Python does not need curly braces, semicolons or to imports main etc.
 It works out of the box.

 Different ways to print.
 We need no space after the hello if we use the comma variant.
 ```python
 answer = input("Name: ")
 print("hello,", answer)